Bonsai Mary

 Genus Species

 As a plant enthusiast, I can’t help but marvel at the sheer diversity of plant species in the world.
 And one such species that has caught my attention is the Anthurium Ravenii, also known as Raven’s Anthurium.
-This exotic beauty belongs to the Araceae family and is native to Central and South America.

 The genus Anthurium comprises more than 1000 species of flowering plants, including many popular houseplants like the Anthurium andraeanum, commonly known as the flamingo flower.
 But what sets Anthurium Ravenii apart from its relatives is its unique morphology.